Instructor: Paul H. Brand

 Intensity: the brightness or intensity of the color.

 Value: the lightness or darkness of the color

 Color temperature: Cool or warm; cool colors tend toward blue, warm colors toward red.

 Color challenge exercise: match the color samples provided in class.
 Match the color of objects provided in class.

 In this class, Paul will demonstrate and provide guided practice time for:

 Practicing dry brush, wet in dry and wet in wet painting

 Students will sketch a simple subject and paint it using a 1" Flat brush.
 Bring a simple photo you'd like to replicate in watercolor or use a photo provided by the instructor.

-March 16, Third Session: Planning a Painting
+Third Class: Planning a Painting

 Choose a simple subject that you like.
 Photos will be provided or you may bring your own.